MicrosoftDocs/Viva/Viva/glint/reports/managers-use-team-summary-dashboard.md

 The title section includes:

-- The current survey title that you have chosen
+- The current survey title chosen
 - The date the survey closed or is closing on: For Recurring and Ad Hoc surveys
-- Viewing window: For Employee Lifecycle and Always-On surveys
+- Viewing window, for Employee Lifecycle and Always-On surveys
-- Settings button: For filtering comparison and outcome items
+- Settings button, for filtering comparison and outcome items
-- Switch Program button: For changing to view another completed program
+- Switch Program button, for changing to view another completed program

 ## Manager Concierge visibility